darrenldl/ProVerif-ATP/README.md

 ## Acknowledgement

-While the TPTP parser code in Narrator was independently developed from scratch according to the [TPTP syntax reference](http://tptp.cs.miami.edu/~tptp/TPTP/SyntaxBNF.html), [zipperposition](https://github.com/c-cube/zipperposition)'s TPTP parser code was used as reference during the final debugging phase.
+While the TPTP parser code in Narrator was independently developed from scratch according to the [TPTP syntax reference](http://tptp.cs.miami.edu/~tptp/TPTP/SyntaxBNF.html), [zipperposition](https://github.com/c-cube/zipperposition)'s TPTP parser code was used as reference during the final debugging phase